scc95/scc95/README.md

 In addition to learning development, I maintain a self-hosted home lab where I experiment with tools for infrastructure and security.
 I host my portfolio site using Cloudflare Tunnel behind CGNAT, run services through a reverse proxy, and build monitoring projects like a Wazuh SIEM lab.

-I am particularly interested in roles where development, infrastructure, and automation come together.
+I'm particularly interested in roles where development, infrastructure, and automation come together.
 I want to help build reliable systems while growing as a developer.